nnn

 • Hashbrowns: 1 part (by weight)

-• Creamy base: 1/2 part sour cream + 1/2 part condensed soup (by volume, roughly equal amounts)
+• Creamy base: 1/2 part sour cream + 1/2 part condensed soup (about the same volume)

-• Cheese: About 1/3 part (by weight) sharp cheddar
+• Cheese: About a third of a part (by weight) sharp cheddar

 • Butter: About 1/10 part (by weight), melted

-For a typical 9 x 13 inch baking pan of hash brown casserole, the recipe ratio is 8 oz.
+For a standard 9 x 13 inch baking dish of hash brown casserole, the ratio of ingredients would be 8 oz.
 (1/2 cup) butter, 4 oz cheddar cheese, 10.5 oz can of condensed soup, 16 oz sour cream, and 32 oz of hashbrowns.

-To use an 8×8 dish, you would need to cut all the ingredient amounts in half.
-You’ll want to check the bake time every 10 minutes.
+When using an 8×8 dish, you will need to halve all ingredient amounts.
+Remember to check the bake time every 10 minutes.

 Ingredient Choices That Alter Taste